 It was Sunday, and I started the day by taking the TOEIC test.
 Later, I went for a short walk.
 I love walking, especially early in the morning when there’s hardly anyone around.
 As I walked deeper into a residential area, I noticed many old, traditional houses with small doors and balconies.
 I found them fascinating and kept wondering what the inside might look like.
 Recently, when I mentioned this to a friend, she showed me pictures of the Fukagawa Edo Museum, a museum in Tokyo that recreates life in the Edo period, which I found really interesting.

 That day, I also had an acupuncture appointment.
-I had never experienced acupuncture before.
-Yano-sensei introduced me to it.
-Although I had a rough idea of what it would be like, I wasn’t completely sure what to expect.
-At the clinic, we were first given a form to fill out.
-I filled it out in Japanese.
-I can write some kanji on my own, though for certain characters, I need to see them before I can write them.
+I had never experienced acupuncture before, and Yano-sensei introduced me to it.
+Although I had a rough idea of what it might be like, I wasn’t completely sure what to expect.

-The acupuncture session lasted about 20 minutes.
-I didn’t feel anything unusual during the session, but I was told that the effects might be noticeable after a few days.
+The entire process felt calm and carefully done.
+I didn’t feel anything unusual during the session itself, but I was told that the effects might become noticeable after a few days.

 Around 4 p.m., I went to meet my first ambassador.
 The company had arranged several “Secret Ambassadors (some of our students),” and a few of my dinners were planned with them as part of a cultural and professional exchange.
 Their identities were kept a surprise, so I didn’t know who would be taking me out, which made it exciting.
 I was supposed to spend the evening with them, have dinner, and enjoy some activities.